idaholab/moose/framework/doc/content/syntax/AuxKernels/index.md

 sections.

-Creating a custom AuxKernel object is done by creating a new C++ object that inherits from `AuxKernel` or `VectorAuxKernel` and overriding the `computeValue` method, which returns a scalar (`Real`) or vector (`RealVectorValue`) for the two types respectively.
-A third type (`AuxScalarKernel`) also exists, but the syntax for these objects is different and detailed in the [syntax/AuxScalarKernels/index.md].
+Creating a custom AuxKernel object is done by creating a new C++ object that inherits from `AuxKernel`, `VectorAuxKernel` or `ArrayAuxKernel` and overriding the `computeValue` method, which returns a scalar (`Real`), vector (`RealVectorValue`) or a Eigen vector (`RealEigenVector`) for the two types respectively.
+A forth type (`AuxScalarKernel`) also exists, but the syntax for these objects is different and detailed in the [syntax/AuxScalarKernels/index.md].

 AuxKernel objects, like Kernel objects, must operate on a variable.
 Thus, there is a required parameter ("variable") that indicates the variable that the AuxKernel object is computing.
-These variables are defined in the [AuxVariables](syntax/AuxVariables/index.md) block of the input file, for example the following input file snippet creates an auxiliary variable suitable for use with an VectorAuxKernel.
+These variables are defined in the [AuxVariables](syntax/AuxVariables/index.md) block of the input file.
+AuxKernel objects derived from `AuxKernel`, `VectorAuxKernel` or `ArrayAuxKernel` operate on standard scalar, vector or array field variables respectively.
+For example the following input file snippet creates an auxiliary variable suitable for use with an `VectorAuxKernel`.

 !listing vector_function_aux.i block=AuxVariables